Offering a holistic approach to long term pain

 It may be that we have tried many different types of treatment with short term or little effect

-Pain changes how we think how we feel what we do
+Pain changes what we do

 Pain is stressful, it can stop us from doing what we want with our lives and take away our enjoyment of life